dixie.edu User Portals

 Design & Development

-Like most university websites, the frontpage of dixie.edu is targeted towards prospective students.
+Like most university websites, the frontpage of Utah Tech University(formerly Dixie State)’s website was targeted towards prospective students.
 This leaves other user groups such as current students, faculty, staff and community members lost when trying to find content relevant to their needs.
 Redesigning our “portal” pages to be effective homepages or dashboards for each user group was a critical issue and top priority for our team that year.

 - User Testing, User Interviews, Contextual Inquiry, Competitive Analysis, Visual Design, Web Design, Web Development